 A Bit of Context

 It all began, way back in 1979, with what we now know as the Glock 17.
 Say what you will—and a lot has been said—about its plastic frame.
-The Glock 17 was a pioneer of the much-derided “Tupperware” guns.
+The Glock 17 was a pioneer of the much-derided “Tupperware” guns and one of the earliest widely-used Glock 9mm pistols.
 When Gaston Glock began working on his vision, steel-framed 1911s and revolvers were still regularly issued.
 The Glock was seen by many as a bad idea.
 Calling a gun “plastic” was not a compliment.

 Glock’s success wasn’t instantaneous.